 Add the top insertion using a 12 x 12 px circle (#443A32), which we will adjust by removing its top half, positioning the resulting shape to the center of the front section’s top edge.

-Add the little value indicator bars using six 4 px wide 4 px thick Stroke lines (#443A32) with a Round Cap, which we will vertically stack at a distance of 8 px from one another, and then position as seen in the reference image.
+Add the little value indicator bars using six 4 px wide 4 px thick Stroke lines (#443A32) with a Round Cap, which we will vertically stack at a distance of 8 px from one another, and then position them as seen in the reference image.

 It’s a Wrap!